vgarciadataflow/sql-data-warehouse-project/README.md

 Data Modeling: Developing fact and dimension tables optimized for analytical queries.
 Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

+About Me:
-I am completing this project to develop my skills in data engineering.
+I am currently a data analyst and am completing this project to develop my skills in data engineering.
 The project was developed by Baraa Khatib Salkini, also known as Data With Baraa.

 # sql-data-warehouse-project
 Building a modern warehouse with SQL Server, including ETL processes, data modeling, and analytics.